 About Us

-In 1997, Southcentral Foundation completed the assumption of ownership and management of primary care and other programs located in the Anchorage Native Primary Care Center.
-Since the beginning of the assumption of services, Southcentral Foundation instituted significant philosophical changes and other changes in the design and administration of these programs.
-Southcentral Foundation instituted a total system-wide transformation of care, increasing the quality and adaptability of programs —and more importantly—the accountability of providers and customers alike.
-Alaska Native people are in charge of designing and delivering health care.
+Five months after the new Alaska Native Medical Center hospital and the new Yagheli Shesh Qenq’a ANPCC opened, in November 1997, Section 325 of Public Law 105-83 was enacted.
+Pursuant to Section 325(d), SCF assumed direct ownership and management of an extensive array of outpatient and inpatient health services delivered at both facilities to the 55 rural communities that comprise the Anchorage Service Unit of the Indian Health Service, as well as to all Alaska Native and American Indian people living throughout Alaska.
+Since the beginning of the assumption of these vital services, Southcentral Foundation instituted significant philosophical reformations and other changes in the design and administration of these programs.
+Southcentral Foundation instituted a total system-wide transformation of care, increasing the quality and adaptability of programs —and more importantly—the accountability of health providers and customer-owners alike.
+As a result, the Alaska Native people served by Southcentral Foundation are in charge of designing and delivering the health care they receive.

 WHAT IS NUKA?